 The HPTN071 (PopART) universal test and treat intervention has successfully provided HIV testing services (HTS) to a large proportion of individuals residing in PopART intervention communities.
 Nonetheless, HIV testing gaps remain, particularly among men who are often not home during household visits, and individuals who are reluctant to test.
-In an attempt to reach universal coverage of HTS and encourage repeat testing to keep individuals' knowledge of their HIV status up-to-date, we piloted the door-to-door offer of the choice of counsellor provided finger-prick rapid HIV testing (finger-prick HIV testing) or oral HIV self-testing (HIVST) in the presence or absence of the counsellor.
+In an attempt to reach universal HTS coverage and encourage repeat testing to keep individuals' knowledge of their HIV status up-to-date, we piloted the door-to-door offer of a choice between counselor-provided finger-prick rapid HIV testing (finger-prick HIV testing) or oral HIV self-testing (HIVST) in the presence or absence of the counselor.
 We measured the impact of this pilot intervention on overall knowledge of current HIV status among community residents.
-Using qualitative methods, we explored contextual factors influencing decision-making for community members, key populations, mobile individuals and couples opting to, or not to, HIVST.
-We further explored the possible and actual social impact of HIVST on household social relations and its impact on the role of lay counsellors delivering HTS.
+Using qualitative methods, we explored contextual factors influencing decision-making among community members, key populations, mobile individuals and couples opting to perform, or not perform, HIVST.
+We further explored the possible and actual social impact of HIVST on household social relations and its impact on the role of lay counselors delivering HTS.